theislab/archmap/Backend/README.md

 ## Static files

-At the moment, the icons for Atlases and the GeneCruncher logo in emails are also hosted on a public S3 storage.
+At the moment, the icons for Atlases and the ArchMap logo in emails are also hosted on a public S3 storage.

 # Control flow with Machine Learning API